SBHARGAV2K/Bhargav_Public_Repo/readme.md

 The description of each project is shown below:-

 i) _doctrOCR_: To detect, extract and store text obtained from image-based PDFs/files using the in-built docTR OCR module.
-To make use of this module for your project, make sure that the following modules are installed:-
+To use this module for your use-case, make sure that the following modules are installed:-

 ```
 !pip install python-doctr